davidwhogg/Practicum/README.md

 # Practicum

-A course to introduce NYU Graduate School of Arts and Sciences to the research and practice of undergraduate teaching, and some content on the responsible conduct of research.
+A course to introduce students in the NYU Graduate School of Arts and Sciences to the research and practice of teaching physics to undergraduate students, plus some content on the responsible conduct of research.

 ## Author: